Skip to navigation

 The Pyramid sits by the road on the way out of Millstream-Chichester

-The next day, Monday 8th, we all set out to do the only real walk at Millstream, a trek from the homestead to Crossing Pool, and with four young kids and five adults it turned into quite a family outing.
+The next morning we all set out to do the only notable walk at Millstream, a trek from the homestead to Crossing Pool, and with four young kids and five adults it turned into quite a family outing.
 Robin – a bit of a bushman, it has to be said – surprised us all when he spotted a flock of emus, and got us all to crouch down.
 Meanwhile he'd grabbed the hat off little Natalie, one of the other couple's kids, and was waving it around for about five seconds, then hiding it, and repeating the performance.
-After a couple of minutes the flock of emus walked over towards us and passed right by: apparently they're incredibly curious birds, and if you wave anything brightly coloured but hide it, they'll come and investigate.
+After a couple of minutes the flock of emus walked over towards us and passed right by; apparently they're incredibly curious birds, and if you wave anything brightly coloured but hide it, they can't resist coming over to investigate.
 It was a neat trick, and the kids loved it.

 The Camel Track